WHCU: WEAI

 Effective December 1, 1921, the Department of Commerce, which regulated radio communication at this time, adopted regulations to formally establish a broadcast service category, which set aside the wavelength of 360 meters (833 kHz) for "entertainment" broadcasting, and 485 meters (619 kHz) for "market and weather reports".
 On May 27, 1922, Cornell University was issued a broadcasting station license with the sequentially assigned call letters WEAI, for operation on 360 meters.

 The station was used as a vehicle for promoting the university's extension service and all of its programming was educational in nature.

 WESG

 Cornell only had the resources to broadcast for a few hours per day.
 In 1932, an arrangement was made with the Elmira Star-Gazette to lease unused hours to the newspaper.
 The station's main studio location was changed to the Mark Twain Hotel in Elmira, however Cornell continued to be the station's licensee, and the transmitter remained in Ithaca.
 Reflecting the newspaper's now dominant role in operating the station, WEAI's call sign was changed to WESG, and the newspaper made its debut broadcast October 2.

-In late 1939 the Star-Gazette established its own station, WENY in Albany.
+In late 1939 the Star-Gazette established its own station, WENY in Elmira.
 Although the newspaper had previously made an agreement to lease WESG through 1943, as of June 3, 1940, it terminated the lease and ended its association with WESG.